ownego/polaris-vue/docs/components/Box/README.md

 ## Related resources

-- Box props are named following the convention of CSS logical properties, such as 'padding-inline-start' and 'padding-block-start'.
+- Box props are named following the convention of CSS logical properties, such as `padding-inline-start` and `padding-block-start`.
 Learn more about [CSS logicial properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties).

 </div>